 Any matters relating to the continuation in office of any Director at any time;

 - The terms and conditions of appointment of an Independent Director should be made available for inspection;

 - The process by which the Nomination Committee has determined to make the appointment should be recorded setting out whether it has been through an AGM process, external research consultancy or has been openly advertised;

 - The Nomination Committee shall ensure together with the Society’s Secretary that a full, formal and tailored induction training programme is in place for a new Independent Director;

-- The Nomination Committee will ensure that the UK Corporate Governance Code and FRC Guidance on Board Effectiveness are taken into account, having regard to the relevant guidance issued by the BSA;
+- The Nomination Committee will ensure that the UK Corporate Governance Code and FRC Guidance on Board Effectiveness are considered, having regard to the relevant guidance issued by the BSA.

 - Minutes must be kept of meetings to indicate attendance and in the case of any new appointment, the method of attainment of candidates and number interviewed and records of interviews.
 A report must be made to the Board following any Committee meeting.

 Summary of the Principal Duties of the Nomination Committee